-Although this area of work is open to all graduates, a degree or HND in the following subjects may increase your chances, especially as advertising is an increasingly competitive sector to enter:
+Although this area of work is open to all graduates, a degree or HND in the following subjects may improve your chances, especially as advertising is an increasingly competitive sector to enter:

-A degree or HND is usually required, especially in large agencies.
-Entry without a degree or HND may be possible with enough relevant work experience but graduates are generally preferred.
+Entry without a degree or HND may be possible with enough relevant work experience, but graduates are generally preferred - especially in larger agencies.

-It is helpful to read job adverts in the trade press and request vacancy details to help you get a feel for the combination of skills and industry knowledge that an advertising account executive needs.
-Consider related posts, e.g. in sales, marketing or public relations, for work experience, as employers often find the skills and experience gained in related roles transferable to advertising.
+It's helpful to read job adverts in the trade press and request vacancy details to help you get a feel for the combination of skills and industry knowledge that an advertising account executive needs.
+Consider related posts for work experience, e.g. in sales, marketing or public relations, as employers often find the skills and experience gained in related roles transferable to advertising.

-Networking may be beneficial in helping you to secure a marketing position.
+Networking may help you to secure a marketing position.
 Your university careers service may host events giving you the opportunity to gain contacts and meet industry representatives.

 Social networking sites offer an increasingly effective way to network with advertising professionals.
-The IPA has further details about social networking and blogs on its website.
+The Institute of Practitioners in Advertising (IPA) has further details about social networking and blogs on its website.

 You will need to show evidence of the following:

 - the ability to work under pressure and assimilate large quantities of information quickly, while maintaining attention to detail

 - IT literacy and an awareness of how the industry is developing in light of new communication technologies.

 Pre-entry work experience is extremely desirable and an excellent way to gain an understanding of how an agency works.
-It also enables you to make valuable contacts, which may be useful when you are looking for a permanent role as an account executive.
+It's also a way to make valuable contacts, which may be useful when you are looking for a permanent role as an account executive.

-Experience can be undertaken via vacation work, placements or job shadowing.
+You can gain relevant experience through vacation work, placements or job shadowing.
 Some larger agencies offer formal work experience/internship programmes, often in the form of summer schools.
-More details on work experience can be found at the Institute of Practitioners in Advertising (IPA).
+More details on work experience can be found at on the IPA website.

-As advertising is so competitive, work experience may sometimes prove difficult to get, but any other work experience in a commercial context may be helpful.
-Undertaking a period of voluntary work is also an alternative way of gaining valuable experience.
+As advertising is so competitive work experience may sometimes prove difficult to secure, but any other work experience in a commercial context may be helpful.
+If you're able to financially support yourself, undertaking a period of voluntary work is an alternative way of gaining valuable experience.